TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

   * __Add scalebar__ Need this to better decide heatmaps and ROIs!
 * Define Regions of Interest (ROIs)
   * Save ROI counts and stds to excel file
+  * Expand to all the elements
   * Tidy this and comment
+  * Annotated plots?
+Show the area and a plot next to it.
 * In the whole bead element-element plots, distinguish the points and beads
   * Attempted labelling, but looks messy and confusing - there may be a better way?
   * Need to find a way to show progression.
 Change the colour bar?
 Add an arrow?